 The Datejust introduced a calendar displaying the date via a disc in a window at 3 o’clock, an innovation that later became widespread.
 In 1953, the Cyclops lens was added to the crystal, magnifying the date for easy reading.
 Its instantly recognizable, characteristic domed shape has become a distinctive feature of the watch.

 Rolesor, the combination of gold and Oystersteel on a Rolex watch, has been a signature feature of the brand since 1933, when the name was registered.
 It is an auspicious meeting of two metals: one, noble and precious, attractive for its lustre and stability; the other, highly corrosion-resistant, known for its strength and its reliability.

-According to its size, the Datejust is equipped with calibre 2235 or 2236 (Datejust 31) or calibre 3235 (Datejust 36 and Datejust 41), which are self-winding mechanical movements entirely developed and manufactured by Rolex.
+According to its size, the Datejust is equipped with calibre 2236 (Datejust 31) or calibre 3235 (Datejust 36 and Datejust 41), which are self-winding mechanical movements entirely developed and manufactured by Rolex.
 Their architecture, manufacturing and innovative features make them exceptionally precise and reliable.
 Calibres 2236 and 3235 are new-generation movements that offer fundamental gains in terms of precision, power reserve, resistance to shocks and magnetic fields, convenience and reliability.

 THE PILLAR OF THE OYSTER PERPETUAL COLLECTION

 The Oyster Perpetual Datejust was launched in 1945 to commemorate the 40th anniversary of Rolex.
 It was the first self-winding waterproof chronometer wristwatch to display the date in a window at 3 o’clock on the dial.
 It consolidated all the major innovations Rolex had contributed to the modern wristwatch until then – chronometric precision, waterproofness and the self-winding mechanism.